Austria: Recommended vaccinations

 Footnotes:

-3. Two or three doses depending on the vaccine used (3rd dose only for pentavalent rotavirus vaccines).
-Age limit of vaccination either 24 weeks of age (monovalent rotavirus vaccine) or 32 weeks of age (pentavalent rotavirus vaccine)
+2. Two or three doses depending on the vaccine used (3rd dose only for pentavalent rotavirus vaccines).
+Vaccination is recommended for infants from the age of 6 weeks and, depending on the vaccine, should be completed by the age of 24 weeks (monovalent rotavirus vaccine) or 32 weeks (pentavalent rotavirus vaccine) at the latest.
+More information: https://www.sozialministerium.gv.at/impfplan (p.
+117ff)

-6. dTaP-IPV every 10 years.
+9. After 15 years of age, booster vaccinations recommended with a dTaP vaccine every 5 years.
 Vaccination of pregnant women recommended but not funded, preferably in the 3rd trimester (27th-36th week of pregnancy), independent from the interval to the last vaccination against pertussis.

 More information available at: